SRGSSR/pillarbox-apple/Sources/Monitoring/Monitoring.docc/PillarboxMonitoring.md

 ## Overview

-The PillarboxMonitoring framework provides seamless integration of Pillarbox player with its monitoring platform.
+The PillarboxMonitoring framework enables seamless integration of the Pillarbox player with its monitoring platform, ensuring detailed playback activity tracking.

 > Important: PillarboxMonitoring sends metrics in a JSON format specific to the Pillarbox monitoring platform.
-To integrate another monitoring solution you must implement a dedicated `PlayerItemTracker`.
-Refer to the PillarboxPlayer documentation for more information.
+If you need to integrate a different monitoring solution, you must implement a custom `PlayerItemTracker`.
+Refer to the PillarboxPlayer documentation for details.

 ### Monitor content being played

-A ``MetricsTracker`` is provided to gather relevant metrics and events during playback, for example:
+The framework provides a ``MetricsTracker`` to collect detailed playback metrics and events, such as:

-- How much time is required to start playback from a user perspective.
+- Time taken to start playback from the user’s perspective.
-- Which fatal / non-fatal errors are encountered.
+- Fatal and non-fatal errors encountered.
-- Which stream quality has been selected by the player.
+- Stream quality selected by the player.
-- How much bandwidth is available.
-- ... and many more.
+- Available bandwidth.
+- Many additional playback metrics.

+### Use a metrics tracker

-To monitor playback its suffices to attach a ``MetricsTracker`` to a `PlayerItem`, configured with the endpoint where data must be sent.
+To monitor playback, attach a ``MetricsTracker`` to a `PlayerItem`, configured with the endpoint for sending data.
 For example:

 ```swift
 let item = PlayerItem.simple(url: URL(string: "https://your.domain.com/content.m3u8", trackerAdapters: [